kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * Multiple containers

 These resource requests & limits can have interdependencies that Kubernetes may not be aware of.
-For example, two containers coordinating work may need to be scaled in tandem.
+For example, two containers (in the same pod) coordinating work may need to be scaled in tandem.
 It probably doesn't makes sense to scale limits independently of requests, and scaling CPU without memory could just waste resources.
 To mitigate these issues and simplify the design, the Kubelet will treat the requests & limits for all containers in the spec as a single atomic request, and won't accept any of the